 Think about what each sign and notice is for when putting it up.
 Walk the route the voter is expected to follow, checking all signs and notices.
 Some signs and notices are directional whilst others provide information for voters.
 Ensure that they are positioned so that they can be read by all voters, including those in wheelchairs and people who may be visually impaired.
-If the signs and notices are not bilingual, you must display both English and Welsh versions.

-Signage providing public health advice, such as only entering the polling station if well and free of coronavirus symptoms, and the need to follow instructions regarding social distancing, hygiene and face coverings, should be displayed prominently both inside and outside the polling station, and particularly near the entrance to the polling station.
+Signage providing public health advice, such as only entering the polling station if well and free of coronavirus symptoms, and the need to follow instructions regarding physical distancing, hygiene and face coverings, should be displayed prominently both inside of and outside the polling station, and particularly near the entrance to the polling station.

-The notice entitled 'How to vote at these elections' is to be displayed both inside and outside the polling station.
-If the Returning Officer has provided any such notices in alternative languages and formats, e.g. in Braille, in languages other than English, or in pictorial formats, these should also be displayed inside and outside the polling station.
+The notice entitled 'Guidance to voters' is to be displayed both inside and outside the polling station.
+If the Constituency Returning Officer has provided any such notices in alternative languages and formats, e.g. in Braille, in languages other than English, or in pictorial formats, these should also be displayed inside and outside the polling station.

-The list showing the names of candidates at the Senedd regional contest must also be displayed inside and/or outside the polling station.
+The list showing the names of candidates at the regional content must also be displayed inside and/or outside the polling station.

-The only notice to be displayed within each polling booth is one that provides information on how to mark the ballot papers at these elections.

-If the Returning Officer has provided any such notices in alternative languages and formats, e.g. in Braille, in languages other than English and Welsh, or in pictorial formats, these should also be displayed inside the polling booth.
+The only notice to be displayed within each polling booth is the one that provides information on how to mark the ballot papers at this election.
+If the Constituency Returning Officer has provided any such notices in alternative languages and formats, e.g. in Braille, in languages other than English, or in pictorial formats, these should also be displayed inside the polling booth.
 No other notices are to be displayed in the polling booth.